mwarning/MeshNetSimulator/README.md

 ## FAQ

 * **Why JavaScript?**
   Because of d3.js for visualisation.
 Also, JavaScript is simple enough for sketching ideas.
+  In the future, a native language might give speed advantages.

 * **How fast is the simulation?**
   10000 steps for a lattice of 10000 nodes and 19800 links with \~36000 packets takes about three minutes on a i7.